xp44mm/Notebook/F#/NetBasicTypes/DateTime.md

 ### Adding and Subtracting Dates

-The `DateTime` class exposes several instance methods that enable you to add and subtract a number of years, months, days, hours, minutes, or seconds to or from a Date value.
+The `DateTime` class exposes several instance methods that enable you to add and subtract a number of years, months, days, hours, minutes, or seconds to or from a `DateTime` value.
 The names of these methods leave no doubt about their function: `AddYears`, `AddMonths`, `AddDays`, `AddHours`, `AddMinutes`, `AddSeconds`, `AddMilliseconds`, `AddTicks`.
 You can add an integer value when you're using `AddYears` and `AddMonths` and a decimal value in all other cases.
 In all cases, you can pass a negative argument to subtract rather than add a value:

 ```FSharp
 // Tomorrow's date